reidstidolph/128t-wireguard/README.md

 PublicKey = <my-mobile public key string>
 ```
 #### 4- Set up remote peer configs
 Set up the laptop peer `/var/lib/128technology/plugins/wg/my-laptop.conf` file with settings for it's interface, and the 128T peer.
+Note the `AllowedIPs` setting corresponds with the private service address we want to send to the 128T Wireguard peer.
+You can customize this setting for your environment, to control what the remote device sends to the 128T peer, and what it sends directly out it's default route.
 ```
 [Interface]
 Address = 10.10.128.2/32